qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_ftools.rst

 libraries, or complex workarounds.
 It provides a growing suite of spatial data management and analysis functions that are both fast and functional.

-fTools is now automatically installed and enabled in new versions of QGIS, and as with all plugins, it can be disabled and enabled using the Plugin Manager (See Section :ref:`load_core_plugin`).
-When enabled, the fTools plugin adds a :menuselection:`Vector` menu to QGIS, providing functions ranging from Analysis and Research Tools to Geometry and Geoprocessing Tools, as well as several useful Data Management Tools.
+fTools is now automatically installed and enabled in new versions of |qg|, and as with all plugins, it can be disabled and enabled using the Plugin Manager (See Section :ref:`load_core_plugin`).
+When enabled, the fTools plugin adds a :menuselection:`Vector` menu to |qg|, providing functions ranging from Analysis and Research Tools to Geometry and Geoprocessing Tools, as well as several useful Data Management Tools.